rgwood/etl-sheets/README.md

 I'm experimenting with better tooling for [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) systems.
 Can we make common data issues *quick* to resolve?
 Can automated data transformations be as easy to work with as spreadsheets?

 I think the answer to both questions is yes, but don't take my word for it – you can try out the latest build at [etlsheets.netlify.com](http://etlsheets.netlify.com).
+You can open up failed extracts+transforms by clicking in the "Recent issues" table.

 ## Motivation